RedisLabs/redislabs-docs/content/rs/references/policies/default-shards-placement.md

 ---
-Title: Shard placement policy
+Title: Default shard placement policy
-linkTitle: shard_placement
+linkTitle: default_shards_placement
 description: Detailed info about the shard placement policy.
-weight: 30
+weight: $weight
 alwaysopen: false
 toc: "true"
 categories: ["RS"]
 aliases:
 ---

-In Redis Enterprise Software, the location of master and replica shards on the cluster nodes can impact the database and node performance.
+The location of master and replica shards on a Redis Enterprise cluster's nodes can impact the performance of databases and nodes.
+The shard placement policy helps maintain optimal performance and resiliency.

+{{<note>}}
 Master shards and their corresponding replica shards are always placed on separate nodes for data resiliency.
-The shard placement policy helps to maintain optimal performance and resiliency.
+{{</note>}}

+When you create a Redis Enterprise Software cluster, the default shard placement policy (`dense`) is assigned to all databases that you create on the cluster.

+To change an existing database's shard placement policy, you can [override the cluster's default shard placement policy](#override-default-policy).

 ## Policy values